 In addition, as outlined in the preceding sections and shown in Table 1, property value growth within the RPA has not kept pace with price growth in the regional economy between 2012 and 2017.
-The EAV growth rate has been less than the growth rate of the Consumer Price Index for three of the last five year-to-year periods.
+The EAV growth rate has been less than the growth rate of the Consumer Price Index for four of the last five year-to-year periods.
+In addition, the total EAV of RPA parcels has declined for three (3) of the last five (5) year-to-year periods.